 A spouse who inherits an IRA can either roll it into their own IRA and have the same tax and required distribution treatment as if it were their own IRA, or could use an inherited IRA and use one of the two methods described above for non-spouse beneficiaries.

-Above you can see the life expectancy method selected, which can be used for both spousal and non-spousal beneficiaries.
+The life expectancy method can be used for both spousal and non-spousal beneficiaries.
 A non-spousal beneficiary will be required to start distributions immediately, and a spousal beneficiary could delay distributions until age 70.5, as prescribed by IRS rules.

-Above, you can see the 5 year method selected.
-If this option for distribution is selected, you will need to enter the distribution percentage by year, separated by commas, as discussed in the tool tip for the Distribution Schedule field.
+If the 5 year method selected you will need to enter the distribution percentage by year, separated by commas, as discussed in the tool tip for the Distribution Schedule field.
 This will indicated how much of the account is intended to be distributed in which year, since there is not an annual minimum requirement for distributions using this method.